What is Lead Response Time?

 Competitor speed

 The first company to respond wins the deal 35-50% of the time regardless of product quality or pricing.
-While you take 4 hours to respond, a competitor responding in 5 minutes has already had a conversation, built rapport, and framed the evaluation criteria in their favour.
+While you take 4 hours to respond, a competitor responding in 5 minutes has already had a conversation, built rapport, and framed the evaluation criteria in their favor.

 Buyer expectations